espressif/esp-sr/docs/audio_front_end/README.md

 - se_init: Whether the BSS/NS algorithm is enabled.

-- vad_init: Whether the VAD algorithm is enabled.
+- vad_init: Whether the VAD algorithm is enabled ( It can only be used in speech recognition scenarios ).

 - wakenet_init: Whether the wake algorithm is enabled.

-- voice_communication_init: Whether voice communication noise reduction is enabled.
+- voice_communication_init: Whether voice communication is enabled.
 It cannot be enabled with wakenet_init at the same time.

+- voip_agc_init: Whether the AGC is enabled in voice communication.

+- voip_agc_gain: The gain of AGC ( unit: dB )

 - vad_mode: The VAD operating mode.
 The bigger, the more radical.

-- wakenet_model/wakenet_coeff/wakenet_mode: Use `idf.py menuconfig` to choose WakeNet model.
-Please refer to：[WakeNet](../wake_word_engine/README.md)
+- wakenet_model_name: Its default value is NULL in macro `AFE_CONFIG_DEFAULT()`.
+At first, you need to choose WakeNet model through `idf.py menuconfig`.
+Then you need to assign a specific model name to this place before `afe_handle->create_from_config`.
+The type of value is string.
+Please refer to：[flash_model](../flash_model/README.md)
+(Note: In the example, we use the `esp_srmodel_filter()` to get wakenet_model_name.
+If you choose the multiple wakenet models coexist through menuconfig, this function will return a model name randomly.)

+- wakenet_mode: Wakenet mode.
+It indicate the number of wake-up channels according to the number of MIC channels.

 - afe_mode: Espressif AFE supports two working modes: SR_MODE_LOW_COST, SR_MODE_HIGH_PERF.
 See the afe_sr_mode_t enumeration for details.